webpack-contrib/html-loader/README.md

 See [html-minifier-terser](https://github.com/DanielRuf/html-minifier-terser)'s documentation for more information on the available options.

-The rules can be disabled using the following options in your `webpack.conf.js`
+The default rules can be overridden using the following options in your `webpack.conf.js`

 **webpack.config.js**